Call Us: +32 2 466 00 16

 Interested in a private company training?
 Request it here.

-SOLID principles were introduced by Robert C. Martin (a.k.a Uncle Bob) in 2000.
-The intention of these principles is to make software designs more understandable, easier to maintain and extend.
-These principles are essential for every developer to know, because it will help them in writing better code an better understanding other code that was written with these principles in mind.
+The S.O.L.I.D principles were introduced by Robert C. Martin (also known as Uncle Bob) in 2000.
+The intention behind these principles is to make software designs more understandable, easier to maintain, and easier to extend.
+These principles are essential for every developer to know because they assist in writing better code and in better understanding code that was written with these principles in mind.

 • S - Single Responsibility